The City doth now like a garment, wear

 All bright and glittering in the smokeless sky

 Next day a trip into the City of London by underground from St Pancras through soot-lined cuttings to Barbican.
-A walk down to Cheapside - doing my best to ignore those monstrous office blocks Terry Farrell imposed on London Wall in the mid 80s - and St Mary-le-Bow.
+A walk down to Cheapside - doing my best to ignore those monstrous office blocks Terry Farrell imposed on London Wall in the mid 80s, particularly hard when you have to walk under the belly of the beast - and St Mary-le-Bow.

-The medieval church was destroyed in the Great Fire and was rebuilt by Sir Christopher Wren, in turn that church was severely damaged in the Blitz and was rebuilt after the War by Laurence King.
-St Mary's was one of the most expensive the interior is based on the Basilica of Maxentius in Rome - though it does require some imagination to make that leap.
+The medieval church, founded by Archbishop Lanfranc in 1080, was destroyed in the Great Fire and was rebuilt by Sir Christopher Wren.
+In turn, that church was severely damaged in the Blitz and was rebuilt after the War by Laurence King.
+St Mary's was one of the most expensive of Wren's City churches.
+The interior is based on the Basilica of Maxentius in Rome - though it does require some imagination to make that leap.
 The plan is indeed basilican, but with very narrow n & s aisles and a very wide nave.
 To me, it seems to be an early example of the emerging English Baroque school that was centred on the Office of Works.
 The tower is faced in Portland Stone; the church itself of brick.

-The medieval church was destroyed in the Great Fire and was rebuilt by Sir Christopher Wren, in turn that church was severely damaged in the Blitz and was rebuilt after the War by Laurence King.
-St Mary's was one of the most expensive the interior is based on the Basilica of Maxentius in Rome - though it does require some imagination to make that leap.
+The medieval church, founded by Archbishop Lanfranc in 1080, was destroyed in the Great Fire and was rebuilt by Sir Christopher Wren.
+In turn, that church was severely damaged in the Blitz and was rebuilt after the War by Laurence King.
+St Mary's was one of the most expensive of Wren's City churches.
+The interior is based on the Basilica of Maxentius in Rome - though it does require some imagination to make that leap.
 The plan is indeed basilican, but with very narrow n & s aisles and a very wide nave.
 To me, it seems to be an early example of the emerging English Baroque school that was centred on the Office of Works.
 The tower is faced in Portland Stone; the church itself of brick.

 Laurence King (1907-81) is an architect we have encountered before in this blog at Walsingham.
 He was an architect much favoured in Anglo-Catholic circles at the time, a stylistic chameleon.
-At Walsingham, for instance, he worked in both Modernist and traditional styles.
-He seems to have been both influenced by Sir Ninian Comper & the Alcuin Club, and the 'Back-to Baroque' of the Anglo-Papalist SSPP & Martin Travers.
+At Walsingham, for instance, he worked in both Modernist and traditional styles almost simultaneously.
+He seems to have been both influenced by Sir Ninian Comper & the Alcuin Club, and the 'Back-to Baroque' of Martin Travers & the Anglo-Papalist SSPP.
 Though it is essentially the rebuilding of the church built by Wren, Laurence's furnishings and decorative scheme tend to give the church a dated feel.
 Not only that, they raise the temperature of what is already an intense architectural space.
+It would be improved if the ceiling was painted white.

 Sadly St Stephen's was closed so I headed further east through a warren of courts and alleyways south of Cornhill to St Mary Woolnoth.
 This one of those buildings that inspired Post Modernism.
 It is bold, assertive and it is the work of Wren's pupil, and then assistant, Nicholas Hawksmoor.
-It is also rather small, but it has immense heft.
+He was assisted by John James and the master mason was Thomas Dunn.
+The church is also rather small, but has immense heft.
 The west tower is possessed of a strange almost chimerical beauty, and the north wall, on Lombard St is one of the most powerful compositions in all of British architecture.
 It is, however, in a filthy state and in sore need of a clean.
 The church is faced completely in Portland stone.
-The w door, like the doors under the tower at St Mar-le-Bow are based on a deign by the French architect Mansard.
+The w door, like the doors under the tower at St Mary-le-Bow, is based on a design by the French architect Mansard.

 The interior is an almost completely top-lit centralised liturgical space; plan is a variation of the Byzantine 'cross in square'.
-Echoes of Antiquity: it could be read as either atrium or basilica.
+Echoes of Antiquity: it could be read as either atrium or basilica - no wonder the Post Modernists loved it so.
 Rather like St Mary-le-Bow, is intense space - both churches are after all crammed with a lot of architecture, and would have been more so in the case of St Mary W when the galleries were in place.
-They were removed by that arch-Goth William Butterfield when he restored the church in the mid 19thcentury, and the gallery fronts side against the outer walls.
-(Though the galleries, I think, must have been rather narrow.)
+They were removed by that arch-Goth William Butterfield when he restored the church in the mid 19th century, and the gallery fronts placed against the outer walls.
+(Though the galleries, I think, must originally have been rather narrow.)
 Hawksmoor gave the altar a ciborium in emulation of the one in St Peter's in Rome.
 The ciborium is partially supported by two Solomonic columns which were associated the Temple of Solomon in Jerusalem.
-In the plasterwork of the ceiling above the altar is a depiction of the Holy Spirit in the form of a dove ready to descend upon the bread and wine at the Holy Communion to make them the body and blood of Christ.
+In the plasterwork ceiling above the altar (by the wonderfully named Chrysostom Wilkins) is a depiction of the Holy Spirit in the form of a dove ready to descend upon the bread and wine at the Holy Communion to make them the body and blood of Christ.

 No comments: